Tips

 It can be really hard to decide what to do if your friend is being abused.
 There's no easy black-and-white answer.
 Take the following into consideration:

 Point them in the right direction.
 Although you may want to sweep in and stop someone from hurting your friend, this is probably not realistic or safe to do on your own.
 Therefore, try to get your friend to talk about the abuse with the right person.
-Point them towards trustworthy adults or even just recommend the police or CPS directly.
+Point them towards trustworthy adults.
+If you are worried your friend may be hurt very soon, call our hotline with them, talk about what to do.
+We're available 24/7.

 Be a good friend.
-Police officers, social workers, counselors, and doctors can help abused kids, but none of them can replace a friend.
-Keep your friend included, ask them how they're doing, redirect them to other sources of help when they need it, and just be yourself.
-Simply being a friend is the main role you play, and it's an important one.
+Lots of adults can help abused kids, but none of them can replace a friend.
+If your friend has a lot of adults working with them and their family, the best thing you can do is keep your friend included, ask them how they're doing, redirect them to other sources of help when they need it, and keep things as normal as possible.
+Simply being a friend is the main role you play, and it's a really important one.

-Again, if you're just not sure exactly what you should do, give us a call or talk it through with an adult.
+Again, if you're just not sure exactly what you should do, give us a call.
 We're always here if you need us!

 You don't have to face your problems alone!